alirezarahmani/myhammer/README.md

 What Are To Dos:
 --
-I put some `@todo` in code, because I do not have enough time to finish them.
+I put some `@todo` in code and not finished the whole tests, because I do not have enough time to finish them.
 If you do care just give me more days to finish them(2 or 3 days).

 Documents for Mobile Applications Developers:
 --